javalin/javalin-ssl/.github/README.md

 ### Notes

+- HTTP/2 **can** be used over an insecure connection.
-- HTTP3 is not yet supported because of some issues with Jetty's implementation.
+- HTTP/3 is **not** yet supported because of some issues with Jetty's implementation.
-- Client-side X.509 authentication is not supported.
+- Client-side X.509 authentication is **not** supported.

 ## Contributing

 Contributions are welcome!
 Open an issue or pull request if you have a suggestion or bug report.

+All development is done on the dev branch, main is used for releases.